Doug Mastriano: Continued education

 Mastriano received a master's degree in strategic intelligence from the Joint Intelligence College in 1992.
 His education also includes a master's degree in airpower theory from the Air University in 2001.
 In 2002, he received a master's degree in military operational art and science from the Air University's School of Advanced Air and Space Studies.
 He received a master's degree in strategic studies from the United States Army War College in 2010.

-While a Major at Air University, Mastriano wrote a thesis titled "The Civilian Putsch of 2018: Debunking the Myth of a Civil-Military Leadership Rift."
+While a Major at Air University, Mastriano wrote a thesis titled "The Civilian Putsch of 2018: Debunking the Myth of a Civil-Military Leadership Rift".
 In the thesis, Mastriano writes from a perspective of a colonel, like himself, who is forced to hide out in a cave because a politically correct leader has taken over America and killed millions.

 In 2013, Mastriano completed a Ph.D. in history from the University of New Brunswick.

 Allegations of academic misconduct

-During his 2022 run for Governor of Pennsylvania, formal complaints were made to the University of New Brunswick about potential academic fraud contained in his book published about Alvin York.
-As Mastriano's book on York was heavily based on his Ph.D. thesis, this eventually prompted the University of New Brunswick to launch an investigation into his Ph.D. work.
+During his 2022 run for governor of Pennsylvania, formal complaints were made to the University of New Brunswick (UNB) about potential academic fraud contained in his book published about Alvin York.
+As Mastriano's book on York was heavily based on his Ph.D. thesis, this eventually prompted the university to launch an investigation to determine if his history Ph.D. awarded in 2013 was fraudulent.
 The complaint cited 213 allegations of potential academic misconduct contained in Mastriano's doctoral thesis.
-Regarding the incident, Jeffrey Brown, a professor at the University of New Brunswick who was listed on Mastriano's doctoral dissertation, said that "[Mastriano] was awarded a Ph.D. on very shaky grounds."
-Brown also said that Mastriano's work was "dishonest, sloppy," ... "and indifferent to facts that contradicted his claims".
-James Gregory, an educator and a history PhD candidate, has found more than 150 problems with Mastriano's doctoral thesis and has said it amounts to "academic fraud."
-University of New Brunswick President Paul Mazerolle said that the school will not comment on the investigation in order to refrain from interfering in American politics.
+Regarding the incident, Jeffrey Brown, a UNB associate professor who was listed on Mastriano's doctoral dissertation, said that "[Mastriano] was awarded a Ph.D. on very shaky grounds."
+Brown also said that Mastriano's work was "dishonest, sloppy, ... and indifferent to facts that contradicted his claims".
+James Gregory, an educator and a history PhD candidate, has found more than 150 problems with Mastriano's doctoral thesis and has said it amounts to "academic fraud".
+Mastriano claimed that the accusations were made due to his political beliefs, stating that he "did have concerns that some of the left-leaning professors there would hold [his] politics or [his] military background against [him]."
+In May 2023, the University of New Brunswick appointed three professors from other institutions to review Mastriano's dissertation for academic fraud.
+The committee's final report was not made public.
+In 2024, Mastriano filed a lawsuit against the University of New Brunswick, alleging them of "leaking his doctoral thesis and of participating in a scheme to discredit his research on a First World War hero".